epi2me-labs/wf-transcriptomes/README.md

 - Gnerate transcriptome via the denovo pipeline `--transcriptome_source denovo"`

-To run the workflow with direct RNA reads `--direct_rna false` (this just skips the pychopper step).
+To run the workflow with direct RNA reads `--direct_rna true` (this just skips the pychopper step).

 Pychopper and minimap2 can take options via `--minimap2_opts` and `--pychopper_opts`, for example: